 Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 4.
-Use of Nationally Recognized SUD-specific Program S 4.1 Metric trends tandards to Set P Provider Qualificatio ns for Residential Treatment Facilities (Milestone 3) 4.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 3 Note: There are no CMS-provided metrics related to Milestone 3.
+Use of Nationally Recognized SUD-specific Program S 4.1 Metric trends tandards to Set F Provider Qualificatio ns for Residential Treatment Facilities (Milestone 3) 4.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 3 Note: There are no CMS-provided metrics related to X Milestone 3.
 If the state did not identify any metrics for reporting this milestone, the state should indicate it has no update to report.
-X The State is continuing to work with CMS on its monitoring protocol.
-Updates will be forthcoming when the state begins reporting metrics.
-4.2 Implementation update 4.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 4.2.1.i.
-Implementation of residential treatment provider qualifications that meet the ASAM Criteria or other nationally recognized, SUD-specific program standards X The state is planning a comprehensive review of its MaineCare benefits provider manual and applicable licensing standards to evaluate the structure of policy to identify and recommend future changes to clearly outline program descriptions, including provider requirements following ASAM criteria.
-Work to commence in Spring 2022.
-Current legislative initiatives and COVID response has caused a slight delay in this work.
-4.2.1.ii.
+4.2 Implementation update 4.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to:4.2.1.i.
+Implementation of residential treatment X provider qualifications that meet the ASAM Criteria or other nationally recognized, SUD- specific program standards 4.2.1.ii.
 Review process for residential treatment providers' compliance with qualifications.
-X Maine's Office of Behavioral Health and Office of Child and Family Services has assumed programmatic oversight of all adult and youth SUD residential treatment programs in July 2021 and November 2021, respectively.
-4.2.1.iii.
-Availability of medication-assisted treatment at residential treatment facilities, either on-site or through facilitated access to services off site X MaineCare Benefits provider manual has been updated, effective November 2021, to replace general language that is misaligned with ASAM regarding the use of MAT and include language to specifically require the facilitation of MAT off-site if that is not a service offered within the facility Monitoring protocols updated to ensure compliance.
+X No Changes, Maine's Office of Behavioral Health and Office of Child and Family Services has assumed programmatic oversight of all adult and youth SUD residential treatment programs in July 2021 and November 2021, respectively.

+Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 4.2.1.iii.
+Availability of medication-assisted treatment at residential treatment facilities, either on-site or through facilitated access to services off site X No Changes, MaineCare Benefits provider manual has been updated, effective November 2021, to replace general language that is misaligned with ASAM regarding the use of MAT and include language to specifically require the facilitation of MAT off-site if that is not a service offered within the facility.
+Site visit and program evaluation monitoring protocols have been updated to ensure compliance. state expects to make other program changes affect metrics related to Milestone 3 X